PygameIAV2021/tank_game_py/readme.md

 Static/Immovable elements inserted: wall, beton wall, water, player's staff.

-Player tank moves, stays in the map and does not drive out, objects cannot be driven on
+Player tank moves, stays in the map and does not drive out, objects cannot be driven on.
+Shots are implemented for the player tank.
+The enemy tank is also implemented movements in the framework of the map.
+The control of opposing tanks is radmoic.

 ---
 ### 3. Description of the map